cjbassi/config/README.md

 And in case you are unfamiliar with some of these applications:

 * highlight
-    * provides syntax highlighting for files that is used by ranger to preview files
+    * used by ranger to syntax highlight files being previewed

 Any additions or suggestions are welcome!